CECSpecialistI/CECSpecialistI/README.md

 * Metadata Application Profiles for Library Data.
 ALCTS E-Forum, January 7-8, 2020 (co-hosted with Benjamin Riesenberg and Theo Gerontakos)
 * Tools and Workflows for Enhancing Discoverability of Linked Data and Other Library Resources on the Web.
 CITS-IG Roundtable, ALA Midwinter Conference, January 2019 (co-facilitated with Benjamin Riesenberg and Theo Gerontakos)
 * Linked Open Data Production and Publishing Workflow at the University of Washington Libraries.
 TSWE-IG Meeting, ALA Midwinter Conference, January 2019 (co-presented with Benjamin Riesenberg and Theo Gerontakos)
-### Upcoming
-* Expanding the Foundation for RDA as Linked Data: Mapping MARC21 Bibliographic to LRM/RDA/RDF.
-IGeLU 2022 Hybrid Conference and Developers' Day, September 2022 (co-presenting with Jian-Ping Lee and Laura Akerman)

 ## Professional Training
 ### [Racial Equity Institute Phase I Training](https://racialequityinstitute.org/our-services/)
 * October 18-19, 2022